vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 * Jirisan
 * Strong Woman Do Bong Soon
 * My Love from the Star
+* Just Between Lovers
+* That Winter, The Wind Blows
+* The Penthouse
+* The Penthouse 2
+* The Penthouse 3
+* Winter Sonata
+* An Incurable Case of Love (Japanese)
 * Lighter and Princess (Chinese)
 * (There's also many other Chinese historical dramas that may be worth watching, but no individual one stands out yet; let me think about